FAQ's

 First, you must know that the molding process demands at least (1) ½” diameter hole be included in every part to serve as a vent for air exchange.

 To address this hole, you have (3) Options.
-Most at no extra charge.
+All at no extra charge.

-1. The welded-in plastic fitting with the removable hex-head zinc-plated steel plug is the most popular.
+• 1.
+The welded-in plastic fitting with the removable hex-head zinc-plated steel plug is the most popular.
 This is the standard option in most of our products unless requested otherwise.
 It allows interior access to insert ballast, add scented material, compensate for pressure or barometric changes, or create your own feeder.
 These welded fittings are always in white, no matter the part color.
-You do have the option of ordering a stainless-steel hex plug should rust be a concern.
-This alternative is offered at an additional charge.

 10. In a marine environment, mirrors don’t seem to last as long as the rest of the toy.
 Why?